lassevk/DiffLib2/README.md

 Status
 ---

-Current status of project is "on hold". `(ReadOnly)Span<T>` is severly limited when dealing with recursive algorithms, as there is no way to cache intermediate results.
+Current status of project is "on hold". `(ReadOnly)Span<T>` is severely limited when dealing with recursive algorithms, as there is no way to cache intermediate results.

 A recursive enumerator can easily keep state like this, but since the entire stack unwinds and all local spans are